State Correction Officers and Security Hospital Treatment Assistants Plan

 To be eligible for a retirement benefit, you must have at least five years of service after July 1, 1973 (ten for Tier 5 and 6 members).
-With 25 years of creditable service, you may retire at any age with unreduced benefits if you retire directly from an institution under the jurisdiction of the New York State Department of Correctional Services or the New York State Office of Mental Health.
+With 25 years of creditable service, you may retire at any age with full benefits if you retire directly from an institution under the jurisdiction of the New York State Department of Corrections or the New York State Office of Mental Health.

 If you retire before reaching age 55 with 25 years of creditable service in a covered title, you will receive a benefit equal to one-half (50 percent) of your FAS.
 However, if you retire between the ages of 55 and 62 (between 55 and 63 for Tier 6 members) with more than 25 years of service, you will receive the better benefit provided by either:

 - One-half of your FAS; or

 - 2 percent of your FAS for each year of service (maximum of 30 years), less a reduction for retiring before age 62 (age 63 for Tier 6 members).

 |Age at Retirement||Percentage of Reduction|